daevlin/Zero2Auto_homework/README.md

 If the let the decryption routine finish on the newly allocted memory region we can see a decrypted MZ binary.

 ![decrypted_rsrc](decrypted_rsrc.png)

-So our RC4 is at offset C (12 bytes in)

 After the .rsrc has been decrypted, it goes back to resoloving some more encrypted API calls.
 The calls are the following:
 ```